-A couple years ago we were lucky enough to find ourselves in Europe with all the kiddos.
+A couple of years ago we were lucky enough to find ourselves in Europe with all the kiddos.
 After a whirlwind journey through England, Rome & Paris, it was time to give the kids something for them, so we headed to Disney Paris.
 Disneyland Paris was such a unique experience that we absolutely loved.
-Sure, you have the traditional Disney Castle, Main St. but Disney Paris has so much more.
+Sure, you have the traditional Disney Castle and Main St. but Disney Paris has so much more!

 Well, this seems obvious enough, but when we headed to Disney Paris we thought it was just one park, Disneyland.
 It turns out there are two parks right across from each other.
 Disneyland Park & Walt Disney Studios Park.

 Some Rides are in English, Some are in French, & Some are in Both Languages

 We expected that pretty much everything would be in French when we went to Disney Paris, because, well we were in France!
 But, we were surprised by the amount of English spoken on the rides.
 We did not find a way of figuring out what language would be spoken before boarding, but that’s okay!
 It was a nice surprise every time.

 Heading to the Disneyland Paris Bus Stop and passed a delicious Boulangerie

 Disney Paris hotels are a plenty as Disney Paris has 7 hotels on the property for those who want to have the full Disney Experience.

 These include the Disneyland Hotel (located just 5 minutes from the parks), Disney’s Hotel New York, Disney’s Newport Bay Club (a very similar look to Disney World’s Yacht & Beach Club), Disney’s Sequoia Lodge (also very similar to Disney’s Grand Californian at Disneyland) Disney’s Hotel Cheyenne (Most Affordable).